 In close relation to the WMS-interface, the arrival of a return should automatically trigger a response from the accounting system.
 For example, upon arrival, the consumer receives his requested credit on his account.

-When considering the best practices for enhancing an RMA process and carrying out the returns, the whole process should focus on achieving three things: make it easy and fast, make customers happy, and pawn off the process.
-The last part sounds strange, but it actually means employing a 3PL to help you reduce your expenses in the returns process.
+When considering the best practices for enhancing an return authorization process and carrying out the returns, the whole process should focus on achieving three things: make it easy and fast, make customers happy, and pawn off the process.
+The last part sounds strange, but it actually means employing 3PL for transportation and logistics services help you reduce your expenses in the returns process.
 Connect with an expert to discuss solutions today.